PA Volunteer Background Checks

 Pennsylvania State Police Criminal Background Check

 All volunteers needing clearances under the law shall be required to obtain a criminal background check run by the Pennsylvania State Police.
-This background check is free to all volunteers as of July 25, 2015.
 (No need to register, just click on the yellow box.)

 Pennsylvania Department of Human Services Child Abuse Clearance

 All volunteers needing clearances under the law shall be required to obtain a child abuse clearance from the Pennsylvania Department of Human Services.
-This background check is free to all volunteers as of July 25, 2015.
 (You will need to register for an account on the site.)

 Federal Bureau of Investigation Fingerprint-Based Background Check

 Volunteers needing clearances under the law that have lived in the state of Pennsylvania for less than ten consecutive years (including the current year) must obtain a fingerprint-based FBI Background Check.
-This background check carries a $27.50 fee, but must only be obtained once provided you continue to live in the state of Pennsylvania.
-You must register and pay before you visit the fingerprinting site (note that some may require that you call ahead to register for an appointment).
+This background check carries a $23.25 fee.
+You must schedule an appointment and pay before you visit the fingerprinting site.

 - Visit https://www.identogo.com/locations/pennsylvania